 Money — how much you have, how it is spent, and where it comes from — is often a contentious point in a marriage.
 The stress of not having enough money can cause an insurmountable burden.
 An expensive emergency or reckless spending by one spouse often deals a fatal blow to a relationship.

-Closely intertwined with money issues is communication.
-Communication breakdowns lead to disengagement and detachment.
+Communication closely intertwines with money issues.
+Breakdowns here lead to disengagement and detachment.
 This is often the first step in secretive spending and straying outside the marriage.
+Which is one of the most common reasons for divorce.
 When spouses fail to communicate plans, important information, and feelings, it often erodes the base of the relationship.

 “People often fail to say what we mean, whether by design or because we just don’t know how.
 We often misunderstand others, and, to make matters worse, may think we understand them when we don’t.